 Mobile Application Proposal

 Playground Explorer was the capstone project for the UX Design Certification course I completed with Springboard.com.
+Learning methodologies covering UX discovery, design, and validation, I developed a mobile app concept that would allow users to discover playgrounds in new locations.
 This project is still shown today as a successful UX project for new students to study.

 Mentor: Andre Martin

 You’re taking a road trip with your kids and two hours in they are hungry and want to get out of the car.
 You want to find a place they can run around so they will hopefully sleep and you also want to find a stop that will have food nearby.
 But where?
 You don’t know which exit would be the best.